omise/omise-android/README.md

            sourceTypes = listOf(SourceType.PromptPay, SourceType.TrueMoney)
    )
    ```
-If you want to just edit the interest you can create your capabilities like this and when the SDK detects that you did not pass any payment methods it will automatically use what is available:
+If you want to edit only the interest, you can create your capabilities as shown.
+When the SDK detects that you did not pass any payment methods, it will automatically use what is available.
 ```java
 val capability = Capability.create(
                 allowCreditCard = false,